Homotopy theoretic properties of open books: Introduction

-A simply-connected finite dimensional $CW$-complex, for example, has finite Lusternik-Schnirelmann category.
-Since a simply-connected compact manifold can be given the structure of a finite dimensional $CW$-complex, it has rational homology of finite type and finite rational Lusternik-Schnirelmann category.
+A connected finite dimensional $CW$-complex, for example, has finite Lusternik-Schnirelmann category.
+Since a smooth compact manifold can be given the structure of a finite dimensional $CW$-complex, it has rational homology of finite type and finite rational Lusternik-Schnirelmann category.

-Using techniques in unstable homotopy theory we prove an extension of the dichotomy theorem for open books.
-Recall that a space $X$ is called {\it nilpotent} if its fundamental group $\pi_1(X)$ is a nilpotent group and it acts nilpotently on the higher homotopy groups $\pi_i(X)$ for $i\geq 2$.
-Simply connected spaces, connected $H$-spaces and loop spaces are examples of nilpotent spaces.